 Most felons experience a certain degree of civil disabilities.
 This means that they have certain privileges or legal rights revoked as a result of their felony conviction.
 It can adversely affect the person while they are incarcerated as well as once they are released.
 It can mean that certain privileges, such as holding public office, obtaining or holding occupational licenses, voting, and obtaining certain jobs, are revoked and the felon is not allowed to do any of them.
 State laws often determine which civil disabilities will be imposed on the defendant.

 The defense that is used for a charge depends on the charge, whether or not you are a repeat offender, and other factors.
 The complexity of felony cases is a primary reason why people should hire a skilled attorney instead of trying to go it alone.
-Understand that not all felony defense attorneys in Brooklyn are as adept or knowledgeable about asserting defenses for their clients.
-A good criminal defense attorney will look at the case and all the events surrounding it then go through and find the strongest defense for your individual case.
+Understand that not all felony criminal lawyers in Brooklyn are as adept or knowledgeable about asserting defenses for their clients.
+A good felony defense attorney will look at the case and all the events surrounding it then go through and find the strongest defense for your individual case.

 If you are facing felony charges, you need good legal representation.
-You need a lawyer who will work for you, protecting your rights, and acting in your best interest.
-You need a felony criminal defense attorney who has the experience and education to get the best results possible for your case.
+You need a felony defense attorney who will work for you, protecting your rights, and acting in your best interest.
+You need a felony criminal defense lawyer who has the experience and education to get the best results possible for your case.

-Discover for yourself why we have earned a reputation as the felony defense attorneys Brooklyn residents know and trust.
-Call (718) 929-2908 today for your free phone consultation.
+Discover for yourself why we have earned a reputation as the felony criminal lawyers Brooklyn residents know and trust.
+Call (718) 929-2908 today for your free phone consultation with a felony defense lawyer.
 You have certain rights afforded to you by law, but you need someone standing up for you, protecting those rights to ensure you get due process.
 At The Litvak Law Firm, that is what we do, all day, every day.
 We’re here for you.